 Why Do We Have Daylight Saving Time?

-As you drag your groggy body out of bed at what seems like a shockingly early hour each day this week, you might find yourself wondering why on Earth we even have Daylight Saving Time.
+As you drag your time-confused body out of bed at what seems like a shockingly late hour next week, you might find yourself wondering why on Earth we even have Daylight Saving Time.

-Though Benjamin Franklin was mostly joking when he suggested it as a money-saving tactic in a 1784 satirical essay, others who later proposed the idea were totally serious.
+Though Benjamin Franklin was mostly joking when he suggested it as a money-saving tactic in a satirical essay from 1784, others who later proposed the idea were totally serious.
 In 1895, entomologist George Vernon Hudson pitched it to the Royal Society in New Zealand as a way to prolong daylight for bug-hunting purposes, and William Willett spent the early 1900s lobbying British Parliament to adopt an 80-minute time jump in April; neither man was successful.

 During World War I, however, the need to conserve energy—which, at the time, chiefly came from coal—increased, and Germany was the first to give Daylight Saving Time the green light in 1916.
 Britain and other European countries quickly followed suit, and the U.S. entered the game in 1918.
 The practice was dropped almost everywhere after the war, but it was widely resurrected just a few decades later during World War II.